 - British consumers buying imported goods.
 Many imported items like food, petrol and electrical goods will become more expensive as the Pound weakens.
 This will push up shop price inflation.
 If the devaluation is sustained, we could see permanently higher prices in the shops.
 Though if the economy is very weak, underlying inflationary pressures will remain low.

 - Inflation.
 As a rough rule of thumb, a 10% devaluation may increase prices by 2-3%.
-The components of the CPI most effected by a devaluation are: (regression coefficient -Source: FT)
+The components of the CPI most affected by a devaluation are: (regression coefficient – Source: FT)

 - Air travel (-1.29)

 - Vegetables (-1.22)

 - Gas (-0.71)

 - British tourists.
 Going abroad to New York or Paris will be more expensive as a Pound will get less foreign currency.

 - Firms importing raw materials.
 Firms who import raw materials from Europe / rest of the world will face a large rise in costs.
 Some firms have no alternative but to import raw materials and goods from abroad.
 For example, companies importing champagne or Spanish food items to sell to British consumers will be facing a tough time because the Euros strength has reduced their profit margins.